What are the Costs?

 Do You Travel?

 Of course.
-I’m based in Coggeshall, Essex and although the majority of my work is all across the South East, I’ll happily travel to film your day, either around the UK or abroad.
+I’m based in Coggeshall, Essex and although the majority of my work is all around the South East, I’ll happily travel to film your day, either across the UK or abroad.
 There may be very minor travel costs over a certain distance or if you require me to stay overnight, but we can talk these through in due course.

 When Can We Meet You?